DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-23-beta-location-analysis-phase-3.md

 In general, providers in Birmingham operate across a wide area.
 This will be partially influenced by how we have classified the location of SCITTs, as some regional providers have the most placement school partners in Birmingham.

-Upon investigating the potential of these areas to improve Birmingham's representativeness, Sandwell was chosen as the most appropriate region.
+Upon investigating the potential of these areas to improve Birmingham's representativeness, we chose Sandwell as the most appropriate region.
 Staffordshire placement schools had similar characteristics to Birmingham.

 | Local authority | Number of providers in the area | Number of placements schools in the area |
 | --- | --- | --- |